You probably know that Universal Analytics (GA3 or UA) and Google Analytics 4 (GA4) use different data models.

 For example, the Goal URLs report shows you the URLs where most goals are completed.
 In many cases, this report will show the URL which you have assigned as the goal completion point (for example, a sign-up form the “thank you” page).
 And if you’re using events to assign goals, this report becomes even more useful, as it shows which elements of the website help convert the best.
 With the code implemented on every page of your website you may collect data on clicks on buttons, links, social media profiles and more.

-In GA4, conversions are completely different.
-Goals as conversions are not URL-based.
-For example, you can’t use the ‘end session’ point as in GA3 since in event-based analytics it’s hard to locate actual drop-offs without sessions.
-All conversions are events.
-To set the events as a conversion, you will have to mark it as a conversion in existing events.
-Since conversions are based solely on events, you need tools like Google Tag Manager.
+In GA4, goals as conversions are not URL-based.
+For example, you can’t use the ‘end session’ point as in GA3, so it’s hard to locate actual drop-offs without sessions.

 Bounce rate and engagement rate

 Google suggests GA4 is more customer-centric because it no longer only measures customers’ actions by individual devices or platforms.
 Instead, it assesses that behavior by measuring how the customer interacts with your business.
 So, some once-familiar metrics are now gone.
-Universal Analytics’ bounce rate has been changed and replaced with an engagement rate.
-With GA4, a session is considered engaged when it:
+Universal Analytics’ bounce rate has been changed.

 It’s worth noting that, in UA, bounce rate doesn’t have a time threshold.
 Universal Analytics will record the session as a zero-second session if a site visitor bounces from a web page.
 Unlike the bounce rate metric, the engagement rate metric has a time threshold associated with it.
 Because of that, it might be more useful in measuring user engagement on a single-page web/app.